1915 genocide in Diyarbekir: Background

-Midyat was the only town in the Ottoman Empire with an Syriac majority, although divided between Syriac Orthodox, Chaldeans, and Protestants.
+Midyat was the only town in the Ottoman Empire with an Assyrian majority, although divided between Syriac Orthodox, Chaldeans, and Protestants.
 Syriac Orthodox Christians were concentrated in the hilly rural areas around Midyat, known as Tur Abdin, where they populated almost 100 villages and worked in agriculture or crafts.
 Syriac Orthodox culture was centered in two monasteries near Mardin, Mor Gabriel and Deyrulzafaran.

 Escalation

 After August 1914, wartime requisitions proved an opportunity for implementing the CUP's national economy policy by conscripting economically active Armenians and confiscating property from them.
 On the night of 18/19 August 1914, the bazaar in Diyarbekir city was burned down by police chief Gevranlızâde Memduh Bey on the orders of Intibah Şirketi and Pirinççizâde Feyzi, ultimately orchestrated by the vali (governor) Mehmed Reshid.
 The police and gendarmerie made no effort to quench the flames and instead prevented shopkeepers from salvaging their wares.
-Altogether 1,578 shops and warehouses were destroyed, mostly owned by Armenians and Syriacs.
+Altogether 1,578 shops and warehouses were destroyed, mostly owned by Armenians and Assyrians.
 The act being too outrageous for peacetime, Reshid was dismissed and his replacement as governor, Hamid Bey, dismissed Memduh but was unable to punish the other perpetrators of this arson.

 In November 1914, a branch of the Special Organization was organized in Diyarbekir.
-The situation worsened over the winter of 1914–1915 as the Saint Ephraim church was vandalized and four young men from the Syriac village of Qarabash were hanged on charges of desertion.
+The situation worsened over the winter of 1914–1915 as the Saint Ephraim church was vandalized and four young men from the Assyrian village of Qarabash were hanged on charges of desertion.
 Two were hanged in Diyarbekir city on 18 February, observed by Special Organization operative Ömer Naji and governor Hamid Bey.
 The day previously, Hamid had resigned or been forced to resign.
-Syriacs who gathered to protest the execution were clubbed by gendarmes and two died as a result.
+Assyrian who gathered to protest the execution were clubbed by gendarmes and two died as a result.
 In March, many non-Muslim soldiers were disarmed and transferred to labor battalions where they were put to work building roads.
 Harsh conditions, mistreatment, and individual murders led to many deaths.